-I stared across the reef as a guide in the Seychelles and I could suddenly see all the depth changes, the colors of sandy bottoms or turtle grass, and if I looked down, I could see the fish too.
+I stared across the reef as a guide in the Seychelles, and I could suddenly see all the depth changes, the colors of sandy bottoms or turtle grass, and if I looked down, I could see the fish, too.
 It was an incredible difference and a game-changer as a fisherman.

-Join me as we take an in-depth look at the Smith Basecamp Polarized Fishing Sunglasses so you can decide if they are the right polarized fishing sunglasses for you.
+Join me as we take an in-depth look at the Smith Basecamp Polarized Sunglasses so you can decide if they are the right polarized fishing sunglasses for you.

 Smith Basecamp Polarized Fishing Sunglasses